Ibuprofen

 • Muscle sprains

-This is just a few of the conditions Ibuprofen can be used with.
-If you are suffering from moderate to severe pain due to other issues, then the chances it could be of relevance and use to you too.
+This is just a few of the conditions for which Ibuprofen can be used.
+If you are suffering from moderate to severe pain due to other issues, then the chances are that it may be relevant and useful to you as well.

 Our online doctor can determine if Ibuprofen is suitable for you.
-All you need to do is answer a few questions about your general health and condition for our doctor to review.
+All you need to do is answer a few questions about your general health and condition, which our doctor will review.

-Depending on the severity of your condition, as well as how well you respond to treatment, your dosage may need to be adjusted.
+Depending on the severity of your condition and how well you respond to treatment, your dosage may need to be adjusted.
 Prescription Doctor offers Ibuprofen 400mg and Ibuprofen 600mg through our online prescription service.

 How do I take Ibuprofen?